Sleeping in Airports

 • If you are on a flight arriving at night connecting to a morning flight, you may be asked to go out into the public area for the night.

 • If you have a morning flight, you cannot pass through security the night before.
 You need to stay in the public section (landside).
 TSA, airline check-in, and baggage drop hours vary according to the flight schedule.
 Check these hours with your airline.
-If you are in the public area (landside), you will not be able to get through to the secure area (airside) until the morning.
+If you are in the public area (landside), you cannot get through to the secure area (airside) until the morning.
 The TSA security screening checkpoint hours vary according to boarding area:

 • Terminal B: B9 (4:30 AM – 9:00 PM) • B30 (4:30 AM – 10:45 PM)